Babies in Bleau

 Climbing and traveling with a kid makes me feel like a constant junk show, always wondering what we’ve dropped, forgotten or who we are bothering.
 But after a few years of it, we at least we have our family circus a bit more figured out.
 We were feeling ambitious enough that we decided to add a trip down to the sport climbing mecca of Céüse, followed by a trip to South Africa.

 When we return in June, I’ll have a few months with Theo at home before starting preschool.
 Again, the passage of time is mind blowing … preschool?!
+How has that come round so fast?!
+For a lot of people, this is a stressful time as they struggle with leaving their child in the care of someone else and the cost of pre-school.
+I am grateful that we are comfortable enough to be able to afford it, but I know a lot of families aren’t that fortunate.
+There is plenty of advice over here if you are one of those families, by the way.
 I’m almost afraid to ask, but, Moms: Any thoughts, warnings, advice for pre-school?

 During a rainstorm, our family took a walk to the crêperie last week.
 Out of blue, Randy said, “I hope that when we’re old, we come back here and go for walks in the forest, do white circuits, and remember all these trips together.”
 He’s about the least sentimental person I know, so his comment immediately put tears in my eyes and a lump in my throat.